 In some cases, in order to enhance the quality of a design, it may be decided mid-creation that a project requires additional materials including (but not limited to) stock photos, stock illustrations, special fonts, and website plugins.
 In the interest of keeping a project on schedule, clients are asked to allot, without express approval, an additional $20 over the estimated project fees to cover minimal material costs.
 Such costs will be added to the final invoice.

 PROOF-READING, ERRORS AND OMISSIONS

 HRG is not responsible for proof-reading client-provided content.
 Please be sure to check all your assets thoroughly, word-processing applications recommended.
-Regarding all elements, it is ultimately the client’s responsibility to check proofs carefully.
+Regarding all visual elements, it is ultimately the client’s responsibility to check proofs carefully.
 HRG is not liable for errors or omissions.

 DESIGN OWNERSHIP & USAGE RIGHTS

 Upon finalization of any project, HRG extends usage rights for the approved design within the context of the original intended project only.
 Any additional usage requires written permission from HRG and payment of reasonable fees.
 With accordance to Copyright Law, all editable native files, associated design concepts, and custom-created artwork concepts produced by Jodilyn Salice remain the INTELLECTUAL PROPERTY of Jodilyn Salice.
 Customer-provided artwork remains the property of its original owner.
 If the client wishes to obtain native files or transfer of copyright, client may propose a buy-out.
 HRG retains publishing rights to use the completed project and any preliminary designs for the purpose of design competitions, future publications on design, educational purposes, and marketing.
 Where applicable, client will be given any necessary credit for usage of the project elements.